 Living in Barcelona as an expat

-Aside from its architectural and cultural charms, the city is characterised by a pulsating social scene and sprawling, eclectic neighbourhoods that sprawl alongside the sparkling Mediterranean.
+Aside from its architectural and cultural charms, the city is characterised by a pulsating social scene and eclectic neighbourhoods that stretch alongside the sparkling Mediterranean.

 While Barcelona has a thriving economy, salaries tend to be lower than in other major European cities.
-That said, the tourism industry generally pays rather well and employs many expats, but due to the pandemic and border closures, it has taken a knock.
-Other major industries where expats may be able to find work are manufacturing, publishing, logistics and the technology industry.
+The tourism industry generally pays rather well and employs many expats.
+The city’s economy has largely recovered from the pandemic, with substantial visitor numbers returning.
+Other major industries where you may be able to find work are manufacturing, technology, logistics, healthcare, and education.
+The technology sector has seen particularly strong growth, with Barcelona now ranking as a major European tech hub.

-One of the biggest drawbacks of living in Barcelona is the city's infamous bureaucracy.
-Expats will need to be prepared to go through multiple hoops to secure essential things such as an NIE number and Empadronamiento.
-Proficiency in Catalan or Spanish will also go a long in making expats' stay in Barcelona more fruitful.
+One of the biggest drawbacks you’ll face when living in Barcelona is the city’s infamous bureaucracy.
+You’ll need to be prepared to go through multiple hoops to secure essential things such as an NIE number and Empadronamiento.
+Proficiency in Catalan or Spanish will go a long way in making your stay in Barcelona more fruitful.
+While Spanish is more widely understood, many local jobs require Catalan, and it’s particularly useful for full integration into the community.

 Cost of living in Barcelona